2024-CMPU9010-GROUP-3/PROJECT/Documentation/user-evaluation/general_feedback.md

 * (my own comments) Add map color legend?
 * Add zoning information on parking amenity
 * Add density meter or report generation to show a nice visual breakdown of amenities in the specific search radius
+* Needs more datasets to be potentially commercially viable

 ## Main behaviour notes:
 * Tries to click on the elements during onboarding (6 users)